lewishowles/components/src/components/form/form-fieldset/form-fieldset.md

 Additional classes to apply to the title, merged on top of the title's base styles.
 Any provided classes that conflict with base classes will override as necessary.

+### `layoutClasses`

+- type: `string`
+- default: `""`

+Additional classes to pass to the inner form-layout, merged via `cn` to resolve Tailwind conflicts.
+Useful for overriding the default gap.

 ## Styling hooks

 | Attribute                        | Element | Notes                          |